How do I solve a puzzle on paper in the good old-fashioned way?

 My exacting Victorian-fiction-reading regimen does not allow me the leisure to keep up with current popular culture.
 I do not subscribe either to ESPN or to HBO.
 I do not know anybody who says things like "fo' shizzle" or "amaze balls" (at least to me).
 If you want crossword puzzles that are totally now, many venues, both in print and online, offer such puzzles—The New York Times crossword, for example, where I learned both the phrases I just quoted.

 I am sorry; you will not find any on this site.
-Nor will you find tribute puzzles, or quotation puzzles, or puzzles that just list things in some category, or puzzles that offer common phrases with some accidental point of resemblance, or themeless puzzles.
+Nor will you find tribute puzzles, or quotation puzzles, or puzzles that just list things in some category, or puzzles that offer common phrases with some accidental point of resemblance, or puzzles with answers that turn corners for some reason, or themeless puzzles.
 All my puzzles have themes involving words and phrases either altered or reinterpreted according to some pattern that yields amusing results—amusing, anyway, to me.